A Rose in the Twilight: Gameplay

 The game consists largely of platforming puzzles that require control of both Rose and the Giant, which the player can switch between, and using the power of the rose to adjust the environment.
-Solving the puzzles and platforming well allow the pair to proceed to the next area as well as find hidden "bloodstains" which show past memories of the dead castle inhabitants.
+Solving the puzzles and platforming well allow the pair to proceed to the next area as well as find hidden "bloodstains" which show memories of the dead castle inhabitants.
 In general, the castle is grey and frozen; blocks will not fall, machines will not run, gears will not turn, etc. Rose can use her rose to store up the color red and drain it out of and into objects, freezing and unfreezing them, which allows the pair to advance.
 Different areas of the castle introduce different twists and mechanics, such as a watering can which can pour red liquid on plants, painting blood portraits, and traversing up clockwork towers where the pace of time can be controlled by blood.
 When a player attempts to advance to a new area of the castle, they need to have collected enough hidden bloodstains to make a sacrifice of blood via Rose's temporary death.
 The golem can fall any length without getting hurt, can walk through thorns, and can catch and throw objects including Rose herself.
 Players needs to make sure they use of both of their abilities to overcome the many obstacles in the castle.